Declan-Combley/simple-calculator/readme.md

 # Simple Calculator
 This calculator takes only floats, integers and operators, no algebra yet.
-Use cargo to run it with the what you want to calculate as an argument, just be sure not to use x for multiplication.
+Use cargo to run it with what you want to calculate as an argument, just be sure not to use x for multiplication (it will panic).

 <br>